CodexThe Proposition

 There is identity as fortress: I am this.
 My beliefs define me.
 Challenges to my beliefs are challenges to my existence.
 I defend, I exclude, I calcify.
 This is Control applied to the self.

 And there is identity as practice: I do this.
 I commit to this process.
-The process itself requires me to remain open, to question, to update, to hold my conclusions provisionally even as I hold my commitments firmly.
+The discipline requires me to remain open, to question, to update, to hold my conclusions provisionally even as I hold my commitments firmly.
 My identity is not what I believe but how I engage.

 The Codex offers the second kind.
 It is a home, not a fortress.
 You can belong here.
 You can find meaning here.
 You can find others who share the commitment and feel the kinship that comes from shared practice.
 None of this requires you to stop thinking.
 All of it requires you to keep thinking.